interactiveaudiolab/VocalSketchDataSet/README.md

 * audio_concept_subset - The subset from which the stimulus concept comes from
 * vocal_imitation_filename - The audio filename of the vocal imitation
 * participants_vocal_imitation_description - The description the participant (in the identification task) gave for the vocal imitation
-* participants_vocal_imitation_description_confidence - The confidence the participant reported having in the description for the vocal imitation
+* participants_vocal_imitation_description_confidence - The confidence the participant reported having in the description for the vocal imitation on 5-level Likert scale (*Not at all confident, Not so confident, Neutral, Confi- dent, Very confident*)
 * selection_sound_label - The sound label of the participant's choice in forced-choice identification task
 * selection_sound_label_id - The id of the sound label of the participant's choice in forced-choice identification task
 * selection_sound_recording - The filename of the sound recording of the participant's choice in forced-choice identification task
 * selection_sound_recording_id - The id of sound recording of the participant's choice in forced-choice identification task
-* selection_confidence - The confidence the participant reported having in their foreced-choice selection
+* selection_confidence - The confidence the participant reported having in their foreced-choice selection on 5-level Likert scale (*Not at all confident, Not so confident, Neutral, Confident, Very confident*)
 * selection_match - Boolean of whether the forced-choice selection was correct
 * distractor0_id - The id of one of the distractor sound recording or sound label (depending on the identification_type)
 * distractor1_id - The id of one of the distractor sound recording or sound label (depending on the identification_type)